ZhanpZ/PreworkIOS/README.md

 I tried following the github tutorial but I think my Github Desktop has some bug/glitch and I can not commit so I just dragged my file in

+I tried to make the bill amount the first responder but didn't really know where to start on that

 ## License

     Copyright [2021] [Zhanping Zeng]